Aurelius-Blackwell/Benford_tester/README.md

 # Benford_tester
-Tests when a sample of files adheres to Benford's Law.
+Tests whether a sample of files adheres to Benford's Law.